Home/Blogs/Different Types of NRI Accounts

 Concluding Notes

 Whatever type of NRI account you choose must match your individual needs for saving and investment purposes.
-You can check out the Motilal Oswal online platform for any investment options you require.
+You can check out the Motilal Oswal online platform for any investment options you require, including an NRI Demat Account.

 Related Articles: How to Open a Demat Account Without a Broker | Factors to Keep in Mind While Opening a Demat account | Factors to Consider When Opening a Demat Account | 10 Points to Remember When Operating your Demat Account | Types Of Demat Account & Trading Account